SAP-samples/teched2023-AD264/exercises/ex1/README.md

 ![Incidents and Conversations entities in graphical modeler](assets/Incidents-Conversations-graphical.png)

-As text, it looks like this:
+As text, it looks like this.
+Note the `Composition` between the two entities.

 ```cds
 using { cuid, managed } from '@sap/cds/common';